Polars (Python) – Big Data Essentials (100% Practical) - ANSNEW

 )

-For big joins: keep only needed columns on both sides first (select), and make join keys the right dtype.
+For big joins: select only needed columns on both sides first; ensure join keys have matching dtypes.

 df = df1.join(df2, on="id", how="inner")